 Tenancy-in-common allows you to assign a clear percentage of ownership to each borrower.
 The most common scenario in Singapore is 99-1 split (one side owns 99 per cent, while the other owns one per cent).
 This 99-1 split allows for easier decoupling later.

 For example: if the couple later decides to buy a second house, a spouse can transfer their one per cent of ownership to the other, and buy the second house as a first time home buyer.
-The Buyers Stamp Duty (BSD) is payable, but only on the one per cent being transferred.
+The Buyers Stamp Duty (BSD) is payable, but only on the 1% being transferred.

 However, similar to the single borrower issue, one should also consider the event of divorce.
 One side is considered to own 99 per cent of the property, regardless of how the mortgage is actually paid.
 Both sides, however, have equal rights to live in the property.
 Contrary to popular belief, you cannot “kick out” the other party just because you own a bigger percentage, or vice versa.